Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 There are three ski resorts on the island: the first two are located on the volcano Etna, the third on the Madonie Mountains.
 In Nicolosi you will find the Etna Sud ski resort, while in Linguaglossa you can go to the Etna Nord - Piano Provenzano ski center.
 The third complex is called Piano Battaglia and is located on the other side of the island, in Petralia Sottana in the province of Palermo: it is a small, low-altitude facility that is also suitable for snowboarding or gentle sledding in total safety.

-Skiing in the land of nuraghi and unspoiled nature
+1. Skiing in Sardinia, in the land of nuraghi and unspoiled nature

 Sardinia is synonymous with beauty, good living in nature and the time that seems to stand still.
 The summer season seems to be the one that best satisfies the needs of tourists, with the wonder of its beaches, natural parks and the charm of its history, with the Nuragic civilization and the cultural wealth it has left us.

 However, even during the winter season this enchanted island can offer great satisfaction to lovers of altitudes and fresh snow to beat with skis, snowshoes and boots.
-There are several ski areas and ski resorts in Sardinia where winter sports can be enjoyed: the most important are Monte Spada, Bruncu Spina, S'Arena and Separadorgiu.
+Among the ski areas in Sardinia, the most important are Monte Spada, Bruncu Spina, S'Arena and Separadorgiu.

 In Fonni, on Mount Bruncu Spina, there is a remarkable ski area, the most important in Sardinia, with two lifts and a ski lift that can carry eight hundred people; it has three slopes with a total length of three kilometers.
 Separadorgiu, on the other hand, is known for its trail equipped with one kilometer of descents that will make you literally sling at speed amidst the splendid vegetation of the place.